 You can learn more about this opportunity by visiting the funder's website.

-- A farmer/rancher or group of farmers/ranchers who farm or operate a ranch in the North Central region may apply.
+- Any farmer/rancher or team or group of farmers/ranchers who farm or operate a ranch in the North Central region may apply.

 - A farmer/rancher is someone who raises crops or livestock, especially as a business.

-- Farmers and ranchers submitting grant proposals may be just beginning the transition to a more sustainable operation or may already be using sustainable practices and want to implement additional changes.
+- Applicants may be just beginning the transition to a more sustainable operation or may already be using sustainable practices and want to implement additional changes.
 (Grants to applicants under 21 need to be signed by a parent or guardian.)

-- To qualify for a Group project, there must be at least three farmer/rancher participants from separate and distinct operations.
+- For Group projects, there must be at least three farmer/rancher participants from separate and distinct operations.